dieterdaems/full-stack/README.md

 # Team Collaboration Tool

-Description
-A collaboration tool where an admin can create teams, users can create a login and join teams.
-Users can add projects and see an overview of all the tasks that are involved in the project and complete them.
-Users can add new tasks when needed
+A collaboration tool for teams to manage their projects and divide them into tasks.
+An admin can create teams, users can create an account and join teams.
+Users can also add projects and divide them into tasks and complete them.
 ### \<Ibra Altaee> / \<Dieter Daems>